Batumi Boom Town

 3 Moving to a Boom Town Apartment (28GEL/10€ per night special discount)

 Inside our room, everything was tidy and clean.
-Another plus was the bed, which felt like heaven compared to what we had been sleeping on throughout our trip.
-The cons were a suspiciously shaking balcony railing, and algae in the shower.
-While the bad provided good rest opportunities, we could constantly hear the DING of the elevators arriving in the corridor throughout the night.
-Later, we discovered that the ground floor of the building was only partially utilized.
-The section that wasn’t a hotel lobby was a vacant construction site.
-Even more unsettling, all floors above the 24th were completely empty.
+The plus: A soft bed, that felt like heaven compared to what we had been sleeping on the previous days.
+The cons: A suspiciously shaking balcony railing, and a questionable amount of algae in the shower.
+While taking a good rest, we could constantly hear the DING of the elevators arriving in the corridor through the thin metal doors.
+Worth noticing is, that the ground floor of the building was only half utilized.
+Downstairs, the ground floor seemed whole at first glance — neat, proper, and betraying nothing of the fact that a wall behind the lobby hid half the space, sealing off a row of perfectly empty rooms.
+Later we found out, that all floors above the 24th were completely empty.
 If you accidentally pressed the "Roof" button in the elevator, it would ascend to a stop exposed to the open sky, with only a flimsy grid door standing between you and a sheer drop.
 Needless to say, the advertised rooftop garden was nonexistent.

 4 INVEST NOW!